Nokia-Bell-Labs/zkstream/README.md

 This will compile the Zokrates code, run it and generate proofs, for both the historical and current data.

-`cargo run -- --help` will show the available options, e.g. to use other hash functions, variants, input sizes, etc.
+`cargo run -- --help` will show the available options, e.g. to use other hash functions, optimizations, input sizes, etc.
+In particular, the option `--variant` or `-v` allows you to choose between: poseidon, poseidon.nosig (default), poseidon.nosig.bls, sha256, sha256.nosig, sha256.nosig.bls.
+The naive version in the paper is variant `poseidon`, the first optimization is `poseidon.nosig`, and the second optimization is `poseidon.nosig.bls`.
+Note that the variants using sha256 need > 16 GB memory for compilation.
+Options should be provided after `--`, e.g. `cargo run -- -v poseidon.nosig`.

 ### 2. Energy flexibility use case